North Gulf Oceanic Society

 Dr. Tobin is a Professor of Biology at the University of Alaska Anchorage, Kenai Peninsula College, Kachemak Bay campus, and specializes in marine mammals.
 She developed a university program in Homer called Semester by the Bay, with students from around the country.
 Her work outside the classroom is centered in Kachemak Bay.

-Heather Brinster, admin assistant
+Heather Brinster, Financial Director

 Heather is a lifelong Alaskan.
 Her heritage includes being 1/8 Gwich’in Athabascan.
 After earning an economics degree from the University of Alaska – Fairbanks, Heather moved to Homer.
 Over the past 30 years, Heather has worked as a clam digger, on fishing boats, land surveying, fish plant manager, peony farmer, and land appraiser for the State of Alaska.
 And along the way, while raising four boys, also squeezing in as much of the bounty of Alaska as she can, skiing, fishing, camping, hiking, sailing, and caring for her two shepherds.
 Heather brings her passion for meaningful work that benefits the community to her position as Finance Director.
 Heather also works as the accounting and grants manager at Kachemak Heritage Land Trust.